Property (T) for groups graded by root systems: Steinberg groups over commutative rings

 Before turning to the case-by-case verification of relative property $(T)$ (which is the main part of the proof of Theorem~\ref{main} below), we briefly summarize how this will be done for different root systems.
-Let $\Phi$ be a reduced irreducible classical root system with $rk(\Phi)\geq 2$. \begin{itemize} \item[(1)] If $\Phi$ is simply-laced, relative property $(T)$ for the root subgroups of $\St_{\Phi}(R)$ will follow almost immediately from Proposition~\ref{relativeAn} (with the aid of Proposition~\ref{subgroups}). \item[(2)] If $\Phi$ is non-simply-laced and $\Phi\neq B_2$, relative property $(T)$ for some of the root subgroups (either short ones or long ones) will again follow from Proposition~\ref{relativeAn}.
-To prove relative property $(T)$ for the remaining root subgroups, we will show that each of them is contained in a bounded product of a finite set and root subgroups for which relative $(T)$ has already been established. \item[(3)] Finally, the most difficult case $\Phi=B_2$ has already been established in Corollary~\ref{relativeB2}. \end{itemize} Explicit bounds for the Kazhdan constants and Kazhdan ratios will follow form Observation~\ref{Kazhrat} and Lemma~\ref{BGP}; these results will be often used without further mention.
+Let $\Phi$ be a reduced irreducible classical root system with $rk(\Phi)\geq 2$. \begin{itemize} \item[(1)] If $\Phi$ is simply-laced, relative property $(T)$ for the root subgroups of $\St_{\Phi}(R)$ will follow almost immediately from Theorem~\ref{relativeAn} (with the aid of Proposition~\ref{subgroups}). \item[(2)] If $\Phi$ is non-simply-laced and $\Phi\neq B_2$, relative property $(T)$ for some of the root subgroups (either short ones or long ones) will again follow from Theorem~\ref{relativeAn}.
+To prove relative property $(T)$ for the remaining root subgroups, we will show that each of them is contained in a bounded product of a finite set and root subgroups for which relative $(T)$ has already been established. \item[(3)] Finally, the most difficult case $\Phi=B_2$ has almost been established in Corollary~\ref{relativeB2}. \end{itemize} Explicit bounds for the Kazhdan constants and Kazhdan ratios will follow from Observation~\ref{Kazhrat} and Lemma~\ref{BGP}; these results will be often used without further mention.

 We are now ready to prove the main result of this section. \begin{Theorem} Let $\Phi$ be a reduced irreducible classical root system of rank at least 2 and $R$ a ring (which is commutative if $\Phi$ is not of type $A$) generated by a finite set $T=\{1=t_0,t_1,\ldots,t_d\}$.
-Let $\Sigma$ be the corresponding standard generating set of $\St_{\Phi}(R)$.
-Then
+Let $\Sigma$ be the corresponding standard generating set of $\St_{\Phi}(R)$ (as defined in Proposition~\ref{standgenset}).
+Then $\St_{\Phi}(R)$ has property $(T)$ and

 where